KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 ### Generated source code

 This repository contains generated source code in the `layers/generated` directory which is not intended to be modified directly.
 Instead, changes should be made to the corresponding generator in the `scripts` directory.
-The source files can then be regenerated using `scripts/generate_source.py`.
+The source files can then be regenerated using `scripts/generate_source.py`:

+    python3 scripts/generate_source.py PATH_TO_VULKAN_HEADERS_REGISTRY_DIR

+A helper CMake target `VulkanVL_generated_source` is also provided to simplify the invocation of `scripts/generate_source.py` from the build directory:

+    cmake --build . --target VulkanVL_generated_source

 ### Build Options